DUNGEON MASTER'S NOTES

 An alignment for a city tells a Dungeon Master what the overall feel of the city is like, and how various things are run (the government, businesses, and to some extent home life).
 Getting the feel for a place can help with plot hooks, non player character creation and consequences for player characters.

-The entire world isn't going to be lawful good or chaotic evil.
-Those are only the extremes.
+The entire world isn't going to be lawful good or chaotic evil; those are only the extremes.
 There are bound to be places in which people turn the other way and don't want to be involved in things that would put them at risk.
 A lot of places, in fact.
 There are bound to be places in which the letter of the law is as terrible as the crimes punished.
 There are bound to be places where keeping order is more important than personal freedoms.
 Some of us have lived in places like those I just mentioned.
-They are realities here, and they make sense in Faerun and other D&D worlds, as I shall no doubt illustrate here.
+They are realities here, and they make sense in Faerun and other D&D worlds, as I hope to illustrate here.

 A lawful good city is rather easy to portray.
 Lawful good cities care about the law, life, and the people.
 Lawful good cities seek to aid the masses and further the glory of the kingdom.
 Lawful good cities shun crime and use war to protect and defend (themselves and others).